CityofSantaMonica/hackthebeach/README.md

 # Hack the Beach

-Presented by the City of Santa Monica
+Presented by the City of Santa Monica and the Santa Monica Chamber of Commerce.

 ## Development